tmea-farkas/got-hangman/README.md

     - fixed by adjusting the indentation
 - not taking the user back to the top at the end of the game
     - called the relevant function at the end
+- favicon not displaying
+    - changed the file paths

 # Credits